myBurbank.com - Burbank CA Source for ALL Breaking News Sports Features

 The Burbank Police Helicopter was on routine patrol when the Tactical Flight Officer spotted a dark Saab at a extremely high rate of speed Westbound Olive Avenue around 7:50 PM Thu ...

-2016 Was a Year to Remember in Sports for Burbank and Burroughs

-It was clearly a year to remember in 2016 as Burbank and Burroughs highs produced more quality teams than ever before.
+Indians shoot 28.5 percent from the field and fall to Glendale, 29-27

-Burbank Boys’ Basketball Team Stung by Camarillo
+Burbank Boys’ Basketball Outlasts Arcadia

 Sports Spotlight